Creative environmental art in collaboration with communities

 Awards:

-In 2022: my Yarmouth Springs Eternal project was recognised as a Highly Commended project in the Culture, Health & Wellbeing Alliance awards: climate Award category
+In 2022: her Yarmouth Springs Eternal project was recognised as a Highly Commended project in the Culture, Health & Wellbeing Alliance awards: climate Award category.

-In 2023, I was awarded a highly commented Green Award in the BBC Make A Difference awards (through BBC Radio Norfolk).
+In 2023, she was awarded a highly commented Green Award in the BBC Make A Difference awards (through BBC Radio Norfolk).

-In 2023: I was nominated and shortlisted for a Lifetime achievement award in the Norfolk Arts Awards voted by local culture sector colleagues and peers.
+In 2023: Genevieve was nominated and shortlisted for a Lifetime achievement award in the Norfolk Arts Awards voted by local culture sector colleagues and peers.

-For many years Genevieve has worked from a ‘lived experience’ perspective on creative health projects.
+For many years Genevieve has worked from a ‘lived experience’ health perspective on creative health projects.

 Genevieve has previous experience of being active in arts leadership and governance work, including facilitating CPD, mentoring, training, and serving on management boards at local, regional and national levels.